AliAfs/Image-Classifier_CIFAR-10/README.md

 ### Steps
 --------
 The following are the main steps of this project.
-The notebook also contains instructions and hints that will guide you through this process:

 1. Explore and prepare the data for training and testing.
 2. Design and build your neural network.